-As of December 31, 2023, the Kaspi.kz Super App had approximately 14.0 million Average MAU and Kaspi Pay Super App had approximately 581,000 Active Merchants.
+As of December 31, 2024, the Kaspi.kz Super App had approximately 14.7 million Average MAU and Kaspi Pay Super App had approximately 737,000 Active Merchants.
+The Kaspi.kz Super App's services are accessed by 68% of Average MAU on a daily basis, which is equivalent to 10.1 million Average DAU.